chiupam/tutorial/Loon/Plus_EN/Final_EN.md

 As shown in the figure above, the user needs to manually preset the strategy to go when a fish slipping through the net appears.
 If the user chooses

--`DIRECT` built-in strategy group, namely directly select direct access
+- `DIRECT` built-in strategy group, namely directly select direct access

--`Proxy` parent policy group, the nesting situation is: Proxy >>> manually select >>> proxy node, that is, use proxy node to access
+- `Proxy` parent policy group, the nesting situation is: Proxy >>> manually select >>> proxy node, that is, use proxy node to access

 # Reference

--[Mind Map](https://t.me/Loon0x00/350927) from enthusiastic netizens, to understand the specific direction of the rules logically
+- [Mind Map](https://t.me/Loon0x00/350927) from enthusiastic netizens, to understand the specific direction of the rules logically